Hz-design/Deep-space-tracker-IoT/README.md

 ## Voice to commands
 Activitating inputs from sensors after that reading it in serial monitor and executing a different output from node mcu.

-## News API showing on telegram feed
+## News API showing on Telegram
-Connecting API in Node MCU, When a certain condition has met show it in the Telegram feed.
+Connecting API in Node MCU, When a certain condition has met show it in Telegram bot.

 ## Telegram Hive mind
 Sending something to telegram and telegram sents a better version back to the serial monitor.